chris-hoffmann/disaster_response/README.md

   </a>
 </p>

-# Diaster Response Project
+# Disaster Response Project
 Data science project on text classification for quick aid delivery.

-This repository contains material related to a personal project that aims to deliver a machine learning based model for text classification to support the coordination of aid efforts during a natural disaster.
+This repository contains material related to a personal project that aims to deliver a machine learning-based model for text classification to support the coordination of aid efforts during a natural disaster.

-Here, we provide python code for processing raw data, hyperparameter tuning and model evaluation.
+Here, we provide python code for processing raw data, hyperparameter tuning, and model evaluation.
 The developed machine learning model was also incorporated into a web application that is deployed on [Heroku](https://www.heroku.com/home).